Natansal/NestRPC-docs/docs/quick-start.md

 ### 3) Mount the RPC controller (server)

 Register the module and pass the router map.
-Optionally customize `apiPrefix`.
+Optionally customize `apiPrefix` and `logger`.

 ```ts
 // app.module.ts